 Districts have available in the KIDS Collection the "Students in Multiple Schools" report.
-This will identify those students for whom the districts should expect possible audit exceptions.
+This report identifies those students for whom the districts should expect possible audit exceptions.

-The Director of Fiscal Auditing will receive a report out of the KIDS system that would identify a student claimed by more than one building for more than 1.0 FTE in total.
-The Director may make changes after the initial audit report has been sent to the district from School Finance based on information received from a subsequent audit of another district.
+Note: The Director of Fiscal Auditing reviews a KIDS report that identifies whether a student is claimed by more than one building for more than 1.0 FTE in total.
+As part of resolving duplicate-claimed students, the Director may make changes to correct the student count based on information received during a subsequent audit of another district.
+Those changes may happen after the district receives the initial audit report from School Finance.
+If this happens, a revised audit report will be sent to the district with an explanation for any changes.